-In 2007 Susan Corbett of Victoria University of Wellington undertook a study identifying intellectual property implications and issues that emerge from selected Technology Online Classroom Practice and Technologists' Practice case studies, and from visits to schools.
+In 2007, Susan Corbett of Victoria University of Wellington undertook a study identifying intellectual property implications and issues that emerge from selected Technology Online Classroom Practice, Technologists' Practice case studies, and from visits to schools.

 This section includes:

-- Intellectual property – brief definitions – which explains some basic terms and concepts of intellectual property in the New Zealand legal environment
+- Intellectual property – brief definitions – explains some basic. key terms and concepts of intellectual property in the New Zealand legal environment

-- Intellectual property and student work – which highlights some Intellectual property issues of interest to Technology students when undertaking project work, gathered from Susan 's interviews with students and staff at Tauranga Boys' College
+- Intellectual property and student work – highlights some Intellectual property issues of interest to Technology students when undertaking project work (This has been gathered from Susan 's interviews with students and staff at Tauranga Boys' College.)

-- Confidentiality agreements for Technology students to use to help protect their intellectual property when undertaking project work
+- Confidentiality agreements – Technology students can use these to help protect their intellectual property when undertaking project work

-- Nancy's Embroidery Shop – a look at the use of copyright, licensing and "Creative Commons" in a business environment
+- Nancy's Stitch Studio – a look at the use of copyright, licensing, and "Creative Commons" in a business environment

 - Links in the Technology Curriculum – selected sections of Technology in The New Zealand Curriculum that include Intellectual property issues